dmitriz/dental-routine/dental-guide.md

 * **Spinach and Kale:** Particularly nutrient-dense leafy greens.
 * **Broccoli and Cauliflower (Cruciferous Vegetables):** Packed with vitamins and minerals.
 * **Celery:** Crunchy, high in fiber, helps clean teeth, low in calories.
-* **Bell Peppers (Red, Yellow, Green):** High in Vitamin C, crunchy.
+* **Bell Peppers (Red, Yellow, Green):** High in vitamin C, crunchy.
 Generally safe, though high fiber can cause mild digestive issues for some if eaten in excess.
 * **Beans:** Excellent source of fiber, protein, calcium, and phosphorus (important for strong teeth).

 ## Dairy Products and Alternatives